keshrath/MuKCast/resources/README.md

 ## How to install

-Download PCast library from [here](https://github.com/keshrath/PCast/raw/master/distribution/PCast/download/PCast.zip).
+Download MuKCast library from [here](https://github.com/keshrath/MuKCast/blob/master/distribution/MuKCast/download/MuKCast.zip).

 Unzip and copy it into the `libraries` folder in the Processing sketchbook.
 You will need to create this `libraries` folder if it does not exist.